vicox/backbone-handlebars-starter/README.md

-# Hello App
+# Backbone/Handlebars Starter

-A requirejs, backbone, handlebars and bootstrap app that says 'Hello'.
+A requirejs, backbone, handlebars and bootstrap stater that says 'Hello'.

 Run `npm install` and open the `index.html`.